swilliams11/edgemicro-decorator/README.md

 In order to send a valid request, you must obtain a valid access token first.

 ### a.
 Request JWT
-Request an JWT from your OAuth proxy deployed to Edge.
-Make sure to include the client_id and secret from your Apigee product.
+Request a JWT from your OAuth proxy deployed to Edge.
+This OAuth proxy is configured automatically when the edgemicro-decorator executes the `init` step.
+Make sure to include the client_id and secret from your Apigee product in the curl command below.
 ```
 curl -X POST -H "Content-type: application/json" http://org-env.apigee.net/edgemicro-auth/token -d '{"client_id":"client_id","client_secret":"client_secret","grant_type":"client_credentials"}' -v
 ```

-Response:
+Mocked Response (actual JWT is much longer):
 ```
 { token: 'qOoFoQ4hFQ' }
 ```